I. INTRODUCTION

 A. SUPERINTENDENT

-The Superintendent shall appoint a Safety Officer to serve as the school's Safety Program Manager, a Claims Manager, and will send out a request for staff to participate on the Safety Committee, each year.
+The Superintendent shall appoint a Safety Officer to serve as the school's Safety Program Manager or if no appointment occurs, the Facilities Manager will be the automatic designated representative.
+Human Resources will serve as the Claims Manager or an appointee designated by the Superintendent and will work with the Safety Program Manager, Union Representatives, and Executive Assistant to send out a request for staff to participate on the Safety Committee, each year.

 B. MANAGERS/SUPERVISORS

-All managers and supervisors are responsible for understanding and implementing this procedure.
+All directors, managers, supervisors, human resources and the safety committee and emergency task force are responsible for understanding and implementing this procedure.
 Supervisors shall conduct self-inspections of areas of responsibility and report workplace hazards to the Superintendent and/or Safety Officer.
-They will ensure that all new employees receive an initial on-the-job safety briefing to include job hazards, safety procedures, protective equipment to be used, if applicable, and procedures for reporting accidents and hazardous conditions.
+They will work with supervisors and human resources to ensure that all new employees receive an initial on-the-job safety briefing to include job hazards, safety procedures, protective equipment to be used, if applicable, and procedures for reporting accidents and hazardous conditions.

 C. EMPLOYEES